Urbanism and Anime Pilgrimage

 Fifteen months ago I began writing a regular column, the Weekly Review of Transit, Place and Culture in Anime.
 The initial concept was to point out examples of how urbanism in Japan influences everyday behaviors and is reflected in the visual and narrative elements of popular culture output.
 It was an opportunity to explore urban planning concepts, particularly transit-oriented development, in an unusual context.
 I was already aware that real world settings are often incorporated into the background art, but as I began to systematically analyze the shows I was surprised by just how frequently they are used.
 As a second layer, in addition to the brief explanations of planning principles, I started identifying and indicating the actual locations, in the event that anyone wanted to go to see for themselves.
 Initially, I made the identifications using only clues from the show, Google Maps and my limited familiarity with Kanto and Kansai area locations.
-As I went deeper on this axis and became better at using Japanese in search queries, I unexpectedly stumbled on a very active subculture of pop culture tourism.
+As I went deeper on this axis and became better at using Japanese in search queries, I unexpectedly stumbled on a very active subculture of anime pilgrimage.

 Seichijunrei (聖地巡礼) translates as “holy land pilgrimage” and is what anime and manga fans use to refer to the practice of visiting the real world settings used in a show or comic.
 Some people include visual novels (a type of video game) as well.
 The term butaitanbou (舞台探訪) “scene/stage exploration” is also used, and the two are frequently encountered together.
 My observation has been that seichijunrei generally refers to anything from the most casual visits to very deliberate efforts.
 Butaitanbou implies a higher level of rigor and exhaustive photography that recreates the individual cuts from one or more episodes, usually for the purpose of publishing a side-by-side comparison analysis.